 Recent research may explain why some people allergic to pollen have allergy symptoms during times outside the pollen season.
-Pollen allergies may not be only the result of pollen in the air.
+Pollen allergies are also apparently linked to levels of ozone in the air.

-The researchers, faculty scientists from the Macedonia University Clinic of Pulmology and Allergy, conducted a randomized, double-blind clinical trial with 10 people who were allergic to grass pollen.
+The researchers, faculty scientists from the Macedonia University Clinic of Pulmonology and Allergy, conducted a randomized, double-blind clinical trial with 10 people who were allergic to grass pollen.

 The patients were exposed to two hours of filtered air, as well as air with high ozone levels – 400 parts per billion – on two separate occasions.
 These tests were conducted prior to the pollen season and after the pollen season.